-- "Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City. - "Bond Payment Date" means any date on which principal or Redemption Price of or interest on any Bond is payable. - "Bond Register" means the books for the registration, transfer and exchange of Bonds kept at the office of the Paying Agent. - "Bondowner," "Owner" or "Registered Owner" when used with respect to any Bond means the Person in whose name such Bond is registered on the Bond Register. - "Bonds" means the Special Obligation Refunding Bonds, Series 2019, of the City, in the aggregate principal amount of \$11,135,000\, authorized and issued pursuant to the Bond Ordinance. - "Business Day" means a day, other than a Saturday, Sunday or holiday, on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations. - "Cede & Co." means Cede & Co., as nominee name of The Depository Trust Company, New York, New York, and any successor nominee with respect to the Bonds. - "City" means the City of Columbia, Missouri, and any successors or assigns. - "Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder. - "Continuing Disclosure Instructions" means the Continuing Disclosure Undertaking dated the date set forth therein, the form of which is attached to the Bond Ordinance. - "Costs of Issuance Fund" means the fund by that name referred to in the Bond Ordinance. - "Defaulted Interest" means interest on any Bond which is payable but not paid on any Interest Payment Date.
+"Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City.

+"Bond Payment Date" means any date on which principal or Redemption Price of or interest on any Bond is payable.

+"Bond Register" means the books for the registration, transfer and exchange of Bonds kept at the office of the Paying Agent.

+"Bonds" means the Special Obligation Refunding Bonds, Series 2020B, of the City, in the aggregate principal amount of \$, authorized and issued pursuant to the Bond Ordinance.

+"Business Day" means a day, other than a Saturday, Sunday or holiday, on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations.

+"City" means the City of Columbia, Missouri, and any successors or assigns.

+"Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder.

+"Continuing Disclosure Instructions" means the Continuing Disclosure Undertaking dated the date set forth therein, the form of which is attached to the Bond Ordinance.

+"Costs of Issuance Fund" means the fund by that name referred to in the Bond Ordinance.

+"Defaulted Interest" means interest on any Bond which is payable but not paid on any Interest Payment Date.